TU Dresden: Campus

 TU Dresden is a campus university in most aspects.
-Some of its buildings are more than a hundred years old (such as the buildings around Muenchner Platz square).
+Some of its buildings are over a hundred years old (such as the buildings around Muenchner Platz square).
 The architecture of these buildings is mostly influenced by the art nouveau style or the Bauhaus school (e.g. the chemistry building Fritz-Foerster-Bau).
-In recent years these historic buildings have been complemented by modern buildings (e.g. the library, the main auditorium, the biochemistry department or the life sciences building).
+In recent years, these historic buildings have been complemented by modern buildings (e.g. the library, the main auditorium, the biochemistry department, and the life sciences building).

 The main campus, as well as the medical faculty and that of computer science, are all within the boundaries of the city of Dresden.
 The main campus is located south of the city center, mostly in the area bordered by Nöthnitzer Straße, Fritz-Förster-Platz and Münchner Platz; the medical faculty can be found in the Johannstadt district.
 The faculty of forestry, formerly the Royal Saxon Academy of Forestry, resides in a forest area in the nearby town of Tharandt.

 Organization

-TU Dresden has 17 faculties.
-Almost all faculties are located on the main campus south of the city center, except for the Faculty of Medicine that has its own campus near the Elbe river East of the city center and the Department of Forestry in Tharandt.
+TU Dresden has 17 faculties, structured into 5 schools.
+Most faculties are located on the main campus south of the city center, except for the Faculty of Medicine, which has its own campus near the Elbe river East of the city center, and the Department of Forestry in Tharandt.

-Sciences
+Science

-The school of sciences is composed of five faculties: Biology, Chemistry, Mathematics, Physics and Psychology.
+The School of Science comprises five faculties: Biology, Chemistry and Food Chemistry, Mathematics, Physics, and Psychology.
 The faculties are all located on the main campus.
 In 2006, a new research building for the biology department opened.
-In October 2006 the Deutsche Forschungsgemeinschaft decided to fund a new graduate school, the Dresden International Graduate School for Biomedicine and Bioengineering and a so-called cluster of excellence From Cells to Tissues to Therapies.
+In October 2006, the Deutsche Forschungsgemeinschaft decided to fund a new graduate school, the Dresden International Graduate School for Biomedicine and Bioengineering and a so-called cluster of excellence From Cells to Tissues to Therapies.